-- 2. The FDA expects the physician to make the determination that the patient's circumstances meet the criteria, to assess the potential for benefit from the use of the unapproved device, and to have substantial reason to believe that benefits will exist.
+- 1. If this is for an emergency use of a device, FDA approval is not required. - 2.
+The FDA expects the physician to make the determination that the patient's circumstances meet the criteria, to assess the potential for benefit from the use of the unapproved device, and to have substantial reason to believe that benefits will exist.
 In the event that a device is used in circumstances meeting the criteria listed above, the physician should follow as many patient protection procedures as possible.
 Such patient protection procedures include obtaining: - a.
 Informed consent from the patient or a legal representative (template available in RUTH- HRP-506 Template Consent Document - Emergency or Compassionate Use) - b.
-Clearance from the Institution as specified by their policies: contact Michael McCrary (Senior Vice President of Mount Sinai Health System, Administration. - c.
+Clearance from the Institution as specified by their policies: contact Amanda Rhee, MD, MS System Vice President of Perioperative and Procedural Services, Mount Sinai Health System. - c.
 An independent assessment from an uninvolved physician - d.
 Authorization from the device manufacturer via an email message or letter - e.
 Concurrence from the Institutional Review Board (IRB) chairperson (this is done via a RUTH RNI submission) - 3.
 If the situation meets the criteria for emergency use of a device, the treating team is instructed to submit an RNI to request IRB Chair concurrence.
 In an emergency use scenario of a device, IRB approval is not necessary but IRB Chair concurrence must be sought.
 The RNI submission in RUTH must include "eIDE" in the title, patient protection procedures noted above, a device brochure and CV of the treating physician.
 A letter will be issued once the IRB Chair provides concurrence. - 4.
 All applicable reporting obligations to the FDA must also be shared with the PPHS via an RNI submission (i.e. follow-up reports and annual reports)